Outlaws & Renegades Tour: Travis Tritt, The Charlie Daniels Band with Special Guest The Cadillac Three

 TRAVIS TRITT - Grammy award-winning artist Travis Tritt is scheduled to perform at Cary’s Booth Amphitheatre on May 30.
 The performance is one of the many stops on Tritt’s stateside tour, which has received rave reviews from concertgoers and critics alike.

-Tickets go on sale this Friday, December 7 at 10am local time at ETIX.COM and BoothAmphitheatre.com.
+Tickets on sale at ETIX.COM and BoothAmphitheatre.com.

 Nearly three decades after Travis Tritt launched his music career, the Grammy award-winning artist continues to sell out shows and stay true and relevant to Country music fans across the globe.